Amber-Abuah/Discord-Bot-Image-Manipulator/README.md

 # Discord Bot Image Manipulator
-A Discord bot created using Discord.py and Python.
+A Discord bot created using Discord.py, Python and OpenCV.
 The bot can manipulate any image provided to it using the .image command, followed by parameters such as blur, grey, resize=50 (to rescale to 50% of the original image size) etc. [All current filters can be seen here.](#image-filters) Filters can be stacked on top of each other e.g _.image toonify grey_, will firstly toonify the image, then greyscale it.

 ### Bot Commands
 - .commands